How to Approach System Design Questions during Interview?

 Step 6: Scale the design

-By considering these options and determining which are most appropriate for your system, you can ensure that your design is able to handle the expected workload and meet the needs of your users.
+To ensure that your system can meet the scale requirements of the problem, we can use ideas like load balancing, horizontal scaling, cachingdatabase shardingreplication, etc. to address scalability issues.
+By considering these options and determining which are most appropriate for your system, you can ensure that your design can handle the expected workload and meet the needs of your users.

 Step 7: Identifying and resolving bottlenecks